Commercial Property & Smart City

 Commercial property development is fast becoming the de facto, third, financial asset class.
-Hence why defining competitive set and marketing strategy involves looking to The City or Wall Street investment houses rather than real estate.
-The business is becoming more strategic, holistic, advisory and, global.
+Hence why defining competitive set and marketing strategy involves looking to The City or Wall Street investment houses rather than real estate space.
+The business is becoming more strategic, holistic, advisory and global.

-So, in the commercial property development field, the client conversations that underpin the inception or regeneration of entire communities, start upstream in trending research, insight, consulting and concept development.
+So, in the commercial property field, the client conversations that underpin the regeneration of entire communities, start upstream in trending research, insight, consulting and concept development.
 The property developer’s clients, today, are as interested in creativity and a digital savvy mind-set, as they are deal-making or negotiation skills.

 And, the picture for companies supplying smart-infrastructure for tomorrow’s hyper-connected cities, is similar, with the additional need to create engagement programs that harness diverse stakeholder groups.
 For these organisations, social innovation becomes the mantra.
 It’s about creating a better world, where technology enhances human endeavour and relationships.